Antrim Area Hospital had no free beds when incident called

 A major incident means there are too many patients for staff to deal with safely.

-Ms Magowan said the move had been a last resort and Covid pressures had contributed to reduced capacity at hospitals,
+Ms Magowan said the move had been a last resort and Covid pressures had contributed to reduced capacity at hospitals.

 She added that pressures had built at Antrim Hospital at the end of last week through to the weekend.